svenhalvorson/SvenR/README.md

 | 0.99990 | 0.99989 | 0.99991 | 0.99990 (0.99989, 0.99991) |

 You can tell it how many digits to round to but it will guess if not supplied.
-It has a maximum number of iterations to try before giving up so keep that in mind.
+It has a maximum number of iterations (which can be specified) to try before giving up so keep that in mind.

 Another formatting function I wrote is `pretty_iqr` which makes a nice version of a median \[Q1, Q3\] for a vector: